mehtaparas/pyspark-example-app/README.md

 #### Familiarize Yourself With the Project and Commit Your First Changes
 * Inside the pyspark-example-app is the main.py python script, which contains the code that will be run initially when the application is executed.
 * Inside the data folder are json files, each containing a name and some skills.
+* In the top main menu, select File -> Settings -> Project:\[project name\] -> Project Interpreter
+    and make sure the interpreter is your new Python install.
+Currently 3.7.
+    * If not, create a new one.
+    * Click the settings wheel then Add
+    * For location, create a new empty folder somewhere, mine was C:\Users\kendra.billings\PycharmProjects\pyspark-example-app\Python_Interpreter
+    * For base interpreter find where your python.exe is.
+The most recently installed one.
+Mine was at C:\Python37\python.exe
+    * Select OK
+    * You'll have to wait for a bit for the project to process these changes.
+Check the status at the bottom of your screen.
+* Find the requirements.txt in the root directory and open it.
+Above you should see a yellow bar with an option to install project dependencies.
+Click on it and wait for the progress indicator at the bottom of the screen to indicate it's finished indexing.
 * Right click on one of the data files and select “Copy”
 * Right click on the data folder and select “Paste”
 * Name the file [your last name].json and select “OK”